-Typically, theories of truth are formalized in mathematics, for instance propositional logic or first order logic, and their aim are to correctly propagate truth from statement to statement; whereas in the sciences, we tend to find theories of knowledge whose aim are to produce incremental contributions to validate (or invalidate) an ever more complete model thereof.
+Theories of truth are typically formalized in mathematics, for instance propositional logic or first order logic, and their aim are to correctly propagate truth from statement to statement; whereas in the sciences, we tend to find theories of knowledge whose aim are to produce incremental contributions to validate (or invalidate) an ever more complete model thereof.

 Knowledge is similar to truth in many ways.
 For instance, both quantitatively relate to a binary state: knowledge is either known (1) or unknown (0), and truth is either true (1) or false (0).
-But it is the differences that are most significant.
+But, the differences are notable.
 For instance, theories of truth tend to view incompleteness as a weakness since it signals obscurities, whereas those of knowledge seek it as it signals an opportunity for progress.
-Another notable difference is that axiomatic theories formulated in terms of truth sometimes clash with one another (incompatible premises entail contradictions), whereas those formulated based on knowledge contribute to one another (knowledge is closed under union).
+Furthermore, axiomatic theories formulated in terms of truth sometimes clash with one another (incompatible premises entail contradictions), whereas those formulated based on knowledge contribute to one another (knowledge is closed under union).